beaucollins/Switz/_authors/04_charlotte_moore.markdown

 Art Director.
 Creative Director.
 Book designer and co-author.
 Sometimes lone writer.
 Bi-lingual American in Milan.
-This [professional schizophrenic] spent 7-1/2 years at Wieden + Kennedy/Portland and Amsterdam multiplying her personalities on iconic work for Nike, [Nike Women&rsquo;s Fitness], Coke&rsquo;s outrageous OK Soda, and the launch of Windows &rsquo;95.
+This [professional schizophrenic] spent 7-1/2 years at Wieden + Kennedy/Portland and Amsterdam multiplying her personalities on iconic work for Nike, [Nike Women&rsquo;s Fitness][nike], Coke&rsquo;s outrageous OK Soda, and the launch of Windows &rsquo;95.
 On the &ldquo;old world&rdquo;
 side of the Atlantic, she&rsquo;s consulted on top European brands such as Ferrero, Telecom Italia and Adidas.
 Recognized by the One Club, Addy&rsquo;s, Cannes, the Smithsonian, McCall&rsquo;s and